skiptools/skip-lib/README.md

     let object = try decoder.decode(T.self, from: jsonData)
     ```

 It is common for developers to take advantage of `Decodable`-typed generic functions to be able to decode arbitrary types, so this last limitation is the most onerous.
-You must consider it when writing your decoding code, and it often requires refactoring of any existing decoding code being ported to Skip.
+You must consider it when writing your decoding code, and it often requires refactoring existing decoding code being ported to Skip.

-One mechanism to ease this restriction and allow you to decode unknown generic types is to write **inline** decoding functions that take advantage of Kotlin's *reified types*.
+One mechanism to ease this restriction and allow you to decode unknown generic types is to write `inline` decoding functions that take advantage of Kotlin's *reified types*.
 Inline functions, however, come with their own limitations and tradeoffs.
 You can read more about this topic in the [Kotlin language documentation](https://kotlinlang.org/docs/inline-functions.html#reified-type-parameters).
 Skip automatically converts any Swift function with the `@inline(__always)` attribute into a Kotlin inline function with reified generics.
 For example:

 ```swift
 @inline(__always) public func decode<T>(type: T.Type) throws -> T {